15+ B2B Cold Email Templates That Actually Get Replies [2026]

 Subject Line Principles

-2. Use the prospect's first name.
-Personalized subject lines increase open rates by 20-30%.
+- Use the prospect's first name.
+Personalized subject lines lift opens by 20-30%.

-3. Avoid spam trigger words.
-"Free," "guaranteed," "act now," and similar terms hurt deliverability.
-Check yours with our spam word checker.
+- Avoid spam trigger words.
+"Free," "guaranteed," "act now" hurt deliverability — check with our spam word checker.

-4. Lowercase works.
-All-lowercase subject lines ("quick question about pipeline") feel personal and informal, which can increase open rates.
+- Lowercase works.
+All-lowercase ("quick question about pipeline") feels personal and informal.

-5. Do not use Re: or Fwd: deceptively.
-It works once and then destroys trust permanently.
+- Do not use Re: or Fwd: deceptively.
+Works once, then destroys trust permanently.

 Frequently Asked Questions